IWSLT/IWSLT.github.io/_pages/2023/conference.md

 - We will not accept scientific papers for publication that overlap significantly in content or results with papers published elsewhere.
 - Scientific papers which have been, or plan to be, submitted to other venues must be declared as such at the time of submission, and must be withdrawn from the other venues if accepted and published at IWSLT 2023.
 - Scientific papers whose first author is a student will be eligible for the IWSLT 2023 Best Student Paper Award (authors should note eligibility in the paper submission form).
+- Limitations and Ethics Statement sections (see [the ACL23 call for papers for more details](https://2023.aclweb.org/calls/main_conference/)) are encouraged but not required.
+If included, they should be placed after the conclusion for submission and will not count against the page limit.

 ## Important Dates